Contact Us

 What is ASP Model?

-Application Service Providers (ASP) is a service provider.
-It uses for accessing applications.
-They located on a remote from the consumer server, via the Internet or a private network.
 Applications are usually hosted by a third party.
-Often they not associated with the software vendor itself.
+Often, they are not associated with the software vendor itself.
 The person who places the software may not have enough experience in the field of software.
-This can lead to low efficiency and slow response to problems.
-Support and upgrade require extra costs.

 Currently, several types of ASP can be distinguished:

 1. Enterprise ASP works with large companies and enterprises.
-It renting complex high-tech solutions for them.
+It is renting complex high-tech solutions for them.
 Typically, the service includes individual configuration and full maintenance of the selected applications.
 Sometimes, the ASP takes on the training of enterprise employees to work with leased applications.

 2. Local/regional providers.
 Specialization of regional ASP – work with small companies in a small geographical region.
 As a rule, a set of the most common simple office applications is available for rent.

 3. Providers of specialized solutions (Specialist ASP).
 These companies provide access to applications that solve specific problems.
-Tor example, problems within a narrow sphere of professional activity or business.
+For example, problems within a narrow sphere of professional activity or business.
 This can be user feedback, automation of personnel management, or rental of a Web server.

 types of ASP